 All authors must conform to the criteria as specified by the International Committee of Medical Journal Editors (ICMJE) and the individual journals to which the publications are submitted.

 Details on specific publications processes are provided in separate policy documents, available on the GBD Collaborator Portal.
-Anyone interested in publishing specifically on the results of the GBD enterprise is strongly encouraged to apply to be a Collaborator.
 Questions on this should be directed to gbdsec@uw.edu.

 Capstone papers